 7.10 Traffic impact, car/cycle parking, pedestrian safety Although there is potential for an increased number of vehicle movements between the established opening times and the extended opening hours, due to the relatively minor amendment and time of day this may not be such a significant increase that could cause highway hazard to other road users, the potential for noise from the increased traffic movement would be unlikely to have any greater impact on local residents than what is already existing.
-7.11 Urban design, access and security Not relevant to this proposal.
+7.11 Urban design, access and security The proposal is not considered to raise any specific security concerns.
 7.12 Disabled access Level access is to be used across all of the proposed works.
 This includes a ramped access to the proposed swimming pool facilities.
 Access to the existing health club buildings will not be affected by the proposal and as such the scheme is considered to be consistent with Policy R16 of the Hilingdon Local Plan: Part Two Saved UDP Policies (November 2012).
 7.13 Provision of affordable & special needs housing Not relevant to this proposal.